sosrs/ETL-skeleton/README.md

 project_owner: the "name" (just a number) of the organization that owns this project

-user_age: age pf the user
+user_age: age of the user

 user_title: age of the user